 Berklee College of Music

 Not only is it a Boston jewel, but it’s the largest independent college of contemporary music in the world.
 It’s hard to think of the excellence of Boston music without thinking of Berklee.
-It started as the Berklee School of Music in 1945 and acquired a reputation as a jazz mecca, but then became the Berklee College of Music in 1970 and has been expanding its curriculum ever since.
-It became the first college to offer a songwriting major in 1987 and now has classes in everything from rock, country and reggae, to African studies, hip hop, salsa and even bluegrass (Sarah Hull, a bluegrass phenomenon, was given a scholarship).
+It started as Schillinger House in 1945 and acquired a reputation as a jazz mecca, then became Berklee School of Music in 1954 and has been expanding its curriculum ever since.
+It became Berklee College of Music in 1970 and the first college to offer a songwriting major in 1987; it now offers classes in everything from rock, country and reggae, to African studies, hip hop, salsa and even bluegrass (Sarah Hull, a bluegrass phenomenon, was given a scholarship).

 (by Steve Morse)